BU-Spark/bu-spark/documentation/code-quests/git.md

 - **Pull/pull requests —** Pull refers to when you are fetching changes and merging them.
 For instance, if someone has edited the remote file you're both working on, you'll want to pull in those changes to your local copy so that it's up to date.
 Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators. *Like issues, pull requests each have their own discussion forum.*

 - **Push —** To push means to send your committed changes to a remote repository on GitHub.com.
 For instance, if you change something locally, you can push those changes so that others may access them.

+- **Conflicts —** Errors that occur when Git cannot automatically combine changes because the same lines of a file were edited differently in two places.

 - **Fetch —** When you use git fetch, you're adding changes from the remote repository to your local working branch without committing them.
 Unlike git pull, fetching allows you to review changes before committing them to your local branch.